Netflix/vmaf/resource/doc/VMAF_Python_library.md

 --output-json-filepath ./vmaf_float_v0.6.1.json
 ```

-(The sections below may need to be updated)

 ## Core Classes

-The core class architecture can be depicted in the diagram below:
+The core classes of the VMAF Python library can be depicted in the diagram below:

 ![UML](../images/uml.png)

-#### Asset
+### Asset

-An Asset is the most basic unit with enough information to perform an execution task.
-It includes basic information about a distorted video and its undistorted reference video, as well as the frame range on which to perform a task (i.e. *dis_start_end_frame* and *ref_start_end_frame*), and at what resolution to perform a task (e.g. a video frame is upscaled to the resolution specified by *quality_width_hight* before feature extraction).
+An Asset is the most basic unit with enough information to perform a task on a media.
+It includes basic information about a distorted video and its undistorted reference counterpart, as well as the auxiliary preprocessing information that can be understood by the `Executor` and its subclasses.
+For example:
+  - The frame range on which to perform a task (i.e. `dis_start_end_frame` and `ref_start_end_frame`)
+  - At what resolution to perform a task (e.g. a video frame is upscaled with a `resampling_type` method to the resolution specified by `quality_width_hight` before feature extraction)

-Asset extends WorkdirEnabled mixin, which comes with a thread-safe working directory to facilitate parallel execution.
+Asset extends the `WorkdirEnabled` mixin, which comes with a thread-safe working directory to facilitate parallel execution.

-#### Executor
+### Executor

-An Executor takes in a list of Assets, and run computations on them, and return a list of corresponding Results.
-An Executor extends the TypeVersionEnabled mixin, and must specify a unique type and version combination (by the *TYPE* and *VERSION* attribute), so that the Result generated by it can be uniquely identified.

-Executor is the base class for FeatureExtractor and QualityRunner, and it provides a number of shared housekeeping functions, including storing and reusing Results, creating FIFO pipes, cleaning up log files/Results, etc.
+An `Executor` takes a list of `Assets` as input, run computations on them, and return a list of corresponding `Results`.
+An `Executor` extends the `TypeVersionEnabled` mixin, and must specify a unique type and version combination (by the `TYPE` and `VERSION` attribute), so that the `Result` generated by it can be uniquely identified.
+This facilitates a number of shared housekeeping functions, including storing and reusing `Results` (`result_store`), creating FIFO pipes (`fifo_mode`), etc. `Executor` understands the preprocessing steps specified in its input `Assets`.
+It relies on FFmpeg to do the processing for it (FFmpeg must be pre-installed and its path specified in the `FFMPEG_PATH` field in the `python/vmaf/externals.py` file).

-A function *run_executors_in_parallel* facilitates running Executors in parallel.
+An `Executor` and its subclasses can take optional parameters during initialization.
+There are two fields to put the optional parameters:
+  - `optional_dict`: a dictionary field to specify parameters that will impact numerical result (e.g. which wavelet transform to use).
+  - `optional_dict2`: a dictionary field to specify parameters that will NOT impact numerical result (e.g. outputting optional results).

+`Executor` is the base class for `FeatureExtractor` and `QualityRunner` (and the sub-subclass `VmafQualityRunner`).

-#### Result
+### Result

-A Result is a key-value store of read-only execution results generated by an Executor on an Asset.
-A key corresponds to a 'atom' feature type or a type of a quality score, and a value is a list of score values, each corresponding to a computation unit (i.e. in the current implementation, a frame).
+A `Result` is a key-value store of read-only execution results generated by an `Executor` on an `Asset`.
+A key corresponds to an "atom" feature type or a type of a quality score, and a value is a list of score values, each corresponding to a computation unit (i.e. in the current implementation, a frame).

-The Result class also provides a number of tools for aggregating the per-unit scores into a single score.
-The default aggregatijon method is the mean, but Result.set_score_aggregate_method() allows customizing other methods (see test_to_score_str() in test/result_test.py for examples).
+The `Result` class also provides a number of tools for aggregating the per-unit scores into an average score.
+The default aggregatijon method is the mean, but `Result.set_score_aggregate_method()` allows customizing other methods (see `test_to_score_str()` in `test/result_test.py` for examples).

-#### ResultStore
+### ResultStore

-ResultStore provides capability to save and load a Result.
-Current implementation FileSystemResultStore persists results by a simple file system that save/load result in a directory.
-The directory has multiple subdirectories, each corresponding to an Executor.
-Each subdirectory contains multiple files, each file storing dataframe for an Asset.
+`ResultStore` provides capability to save and load a `Result`.
+Current implementation `FileSystemResultStore` persists results by a simple file system that save/load result in a directory.
+The directory has multiple subdirectories, each corresponding to an `Executor`.
+Each subdirectory contains multiple files, each file storing the dataframe for an `Asset`.

-#### FeatureExtractor
+### FeatureExtractor

-FeatureExtractor subclasses Executor, and is specifically for extracting features (aka elementary quality metrics) from Assets.
-Any concrete feature extraction implementation should extend the FeatureExtractor base class (e.g. VmafFeatureExtractor).
-The *TYPE* field corresponds to the 'aggregate' feature name, and the 'ATOM_FEATURES'/'DERIVED_ATOM_FEATURES' field corresponds to the 'atom' feature names.
+`FeatureExtractor` subclasses `Executor`, and is specifically for extracting features (aka elementary quality metrics) from `Assets`.
+Any concrete feature extraction implementation should extend the `FeatureExtractor` base class (e.g. `VmafFeatureExtractor`).
+The `TYPE` field corresponds to the "aggregate" feature name, and the `ATOM_FEATURES`/`DERIVED_ATOM_FEATURES` field corresponds to the "atom" feature names.

-#### FeatureAssembler
+### FeatureAssembler

-FeatureAssembler assembles features for an input list of Assets on a input list of FeatureExtractor subclasses.
-The constructor argument *feature_dict* specifies the list of FeatureExtractor subclasses (i.e. the 'aggregate' feature) and selected 'atom' features.
-For each asset on a FeatureExtractor, it outputs a BasicResult object.
-FeatureAssembler is used by a QualityRunner to assemble the vector of features to be used by a TrainTestModel.
+`FeatureAssembler` assembles features for an input list of `Assets` on a input list of `FeatureExtractor` subclasses.
+The constructor argument `feature_dict` specifies the list of `FeatureExtractor` subclasses (i.e. the "aggregate" feature) and selected "atom" features.
+For each asset on a `FeatureExtractor`, it outputs a `BasicResult` object. `FeatureAssembler` is used by a `QualityRunner` to assemble the vector of features to be used by a `TrainTestModel`.

-#### TrainTestModel
+### TrainTestModel

-TrainTestModel is the base class for any concrete implementation of regressor, which must provide a *train()* method to perform training on a set of data and their groud-truth labels, and a *predict()* method to predict the labels on a set of data, and a *to_file()* and a *from_file()* method to save and load trained models.
+`TrainTestModel` is the base class for any concrete implementation of regressor, which must provide a `train()` method to perform training on a set of data and their groud-truth labels, and a `predict()` method to predict the labels on a set of data, and a `to_file()` and a `from_file()` method to save and load trained models.

-A TrainTestModel constructor must supply a dictionary of parameters (i.e. *param_dict*) that contains the regressor's hyper-parameters.
+A `TrainTestModel` constructor must supply a dictionary of parameters (i.e. `param_dict`) that contains the regressor's hyper-parameters.
 The base class also provides shared functionalities such as input data normalization/output data denormalization, evaluating prediction performance, etc.

-Like a Executor, a TrainTestModel must specify a unique type and version combination (by the *TYPE* and *VERSION attribute*).
+Like an `Executor`, a `TrainTestModel` extends `TypeVersionEnabled` and must specify a unique type and version combination (by the `TYPE` and `VERSION` attribute).

-#### CrossValidation
+### CrossValidation

-CrossValidation provides a collection of static methods to facilitate validation of a TrainTestModel object.
-As such, it also provides means to search the optimal hyper-parameter set for a TrainTestModel object.
+`CrossValidation` provides a collection of static methods to facilitate validation of a `TrainTestModel` object.
+As such, it also provides means to search the optimal hyper-parameter set for a `TrainTestModel` object.

-#### QualityRunner
+### QualityRunner

-QualityRunner subclasses Executor, and is specifically for evaluating the quality score for Assets.
-Any concrete implementation to generate the final quality score should extend the QualityRunner base class (e.g. VmafQualityRunner, PsnrQualityRunner).
+`QualityRunner` subclasses `Executor`, and is specifically for evaluating the quality score for `Assets`.
+Any concrete implementation to generate the final quality score should extend the `QualityRunner` base class (e.g. `VmafQualityRunner`, `PsnrQualityRunner`).

-There are two ways to extend a QualityRunner base class -- either by directly implementing the quality calculation (e.g. by calling a C executable, as in PsnrQualityRunner), or by calling a FeatureAssembler (with indirectly calls a FeatureExtractor) and a TrainTestModel subclass (as in VmafQualityRunner).
-For more details, refer to Section 'Extending Classes'.
+There are two ways to extend a `QualityRunner` base class -- either by directly implementing the quality calculation (e.g. by calling a C executable, as in `PsnrQualityRunner`), or by calling a `FeatureAssembler` (with indirectly calls a `FeatureExtractor`) and a `TrainTestModel` subclass (as in `VmafQualityRunner`).

-## Extending Classes

-#### Extending FeatureExtractor

-A derived class of FeatureExtractor must:

-  - Override *TYPE* and *VERSION* fields.
-  - Override *ATOM_FEATURES* field.
-  - Optionally, override *DERIVED_FEATURES* field.
-These are the features that are 'derived' from the ATOM_FEATURES.
-  - Override *_generate_result(self, asset)*, which call a command-line executable and generate feature scores in a log file.
-  - Optionally, override *_get_feature_scores(self, asset)*, which read the feature scores from the log file, and return the scores in a dictionary format.
-FeatureExtractor base class provides a template _get_feature_scores method, which has been used by VmafFeatureExtractor as an example.
-If your log file format is incompatible with VmafFeatureExtractor's, consider overriding this method for your custom case.
-  - Optionally, if you have override *DERIVED FEATURES* field, also override *_post_process_result(cls, result)* and put the calculation of the derived attom features here.

-Follow the example of VmafFeatureExtractor.

-#### Extending TrainTestModel

-A derived class of TrainTestModel must:

-  - Override *TYPE* and *VERSION* fields.
-  - Override *_train(model_param, xys_2d)*, which implements the training logic.

-A basic example of wrapping the scikit-learn Ensemble.RandomForest class can be found in SklearnRandomForestTrainTestModel.

-The scikit-learn Python package has already provided many regressor tools to choose from.
-But if you do not want to call from scikit-learn but rather integrating/creating other regressor implementation, you will need some additional steps.
-Besides the two step above, you also need to:

-  - Override *to_file(self, filename)*, which must properly save the trained model and parameters to a file(s).
-  - Adding to the base-class static method TrainTestModel.from_file specific treatment for your subclass.
-  - Override static method *delete(filename)* if you have more than one file to delete.
-  - Override *_predict(cls, method, xs_2d)* with your customized prediction function.

-For this type of subclassing, refer to the example of LibsvmnusvrTrainTestModel.

-#### Extending QualityRunner

-There are two ways to create a derived class of QualityRunner:

-The first way is to call a command-line executable directly, very similar to what FeatureExtractor does.
-A derived class must:

-  - Override *TYPE* and *VERSION* fields.
-  - Override *_generate_result(self, asset)*, which call a command-line executable and generate quality scores in a log file.
-  - Override *_get_quality_scores(self, asset)*, which read the quality scores from the log file, and return the scores in a dictionary format.

-For an example, follow PsnrQualityRunner.

-The second way is to override the Executor._run_on_asset(self, asset) method to bypass the regular routine, but instead, in the method construct a FeatureAssembler (which calls a FeatureExtractor or many) and assembles a list of features, followed by using a TrainTestModel (pre-trained somewhere else) to predict the final quality score.
-A derived class must:

-  - Override *TYPE* and *VERSION* fields.
-  - Override *_run_on_asset(self, asset)*, which runs a FeatureAssembler, collect a feature vector, run *TrainTestModel.predict()* on it, and return a Result object (in this case, both *Executor._run_on_asset(self, asset)* and *QualityRunner._read_result(self, asset)* get bypassed.
-  - Override *_remove_result(self, asset)* by redirecting it to the FeatureAssembler.

-For an example, follow VmafQualityRunner.